johanley/precision-timekeeping/README.md

 ### Conversions Between Timescales At Sub-Millisecond Level
 Time can be represented to arbitrary precision in this library.
-But *conversions* between timescales is another story.
+But *conversions between* timescales is another story:
+- some conversions are defined *by convention*, and can be taken to be "infinitely precise", so to speak
+- for the remaining conversions, the precision of the conversion varies

 Here, the goal is to **ensure timescale conversions are accurate to sub-millisecond level**, as a kind of minimal baseline.

 The design of <a href='https://www.iausofa.org/'>SOFA</a> is different in this regard.
-In SOFA, specific conversions between timescales are implemented, each at the best precision possible.
+In SOFA, specific conversions between timescales are implemented, each at the best possible precision.
 This is a good design for SOFA.
-But in SOFA, you need to think about the specific chain of conversions that gets you from one timescale to another.
+But in SOFA, to go from one timescale to another, you need to think about the specific chain of conversions that gets you from A to B.

-So there's a choice or trade-off in the design of conversions between timescales:
+There's a choice or trade-off in the design of conversions between timescales:
 - execute a specific sequence of multiple steps (more steps, but each step retains its maximum precision), as in SOFA
 - execute in a single step, as in this library

-The single-step design is implemented here by defining how each timescale differs from TAI.
+The single-step design is implemented here by simply requiring each timescale to define how it differs from TAI.
+This allows inter-conversion from A to B in one method call.

 ### Included Timescales